yellowdog/python-examples/README.md

 ## Default Mustache Directives

-The following substitutions are automatically provided by the commands:
+The following substitutions are automatically provided:

 | Directive      | Description                                                    | Example of Substitution |
 |:---------------|:---------------------------------------------------------------|:------------------------|